-The thing you can take away from this post is that you are allowed to let yourself feel hunger and you do not have to be afraid of it.
-When you actually feel hungry, your body is going through a normal response.
+The thing you can take away from this post is that you are allowed to let yourself feel hunger.
+When you feel hungry, your body is going through a normal response.

-Secondly, when you start to feel this feeling – check in with yourself to see if it is real hunger or just your brain reminding you that you used to eat at this time?
-If it is not real huger, try some of the following techniques:
+And, when you start to feel this feeling – check in with yourself to see if it is real hunger or just your brain reminding you that you used to eat at this time?
+If it is not real hunger, try some of the following techniques:

 - Do Something Else – busy yourself with a project or craft.
 Busy your mind and hands with something else so you aren’t thinking about food.